 Vicente Guerrero was born in the small village of Tixla in the Mexican state of Guerrero.
 His parents were Pedro Guerrero, an Afro-Mexican and Guadalupe Saldana, an Indian.
 Vicente came from humble beginnings.
-As a young man he took the work he could find as a mule driver on his own father’s mule run.
-This work set him on a journey that shaped his life and ideologies.
+As a young man he took any work he could find including work as a mule driver on his own father’s mule run.
+This work shaped his life and ideologies.
 Guerrero worked all over Mexico and began to hear the voices of the people and their collective ideas of independence.

 Iturbide agreed to a partnership with the independence movement and supported Guerrero on a series of nationwide measures known as “El Plan de Iguala.”
 This plan, however, gave civil rights to Indians but not to Afro-Mexicans.
 Guerrero refused to sign the plan unless equal rights were also given to Afro-Mexicans and mulattos.
 Clause 12 was then incorporated into the plan.
 It read: “All inhabitants . . . without distinction of their European, African or Indian origins are citizens . . . with full freedom to pursue their livelihoods according to their merits and virtues.”